By: Sean Wells

 Why did you not program power cleans?

 The reason we did not program power cleans in Brayden’s training is that between the jumps we did (at least 80 a week) and the dynamic effort sumo deadlifts, there was no reason to do the power cleans.
 When we look at the daily life of a high school kid they spend a ton of time in a seated position.
-When kids who are seated a lot power clean they end up catching in a compromised position.
+A lot people who power clean, they end up catching in a compromised position.
 Plus, coaching a power clean takes time- the overwhelming issues with kids coming into the facility is that they aren’t strong and they don’t have a lot of time to train – we can teach a deadlift faster and get them lifting more weight with a deadlift faster – thus producing faster results with no injuries.

 What running did you do?

-There was zero programmed running for Brayden (outside of the self-propelled treadmill).
-Bradyen dragged sled, either as a warm up or as a workout(Wednesday and Saturday) but no running him.
+Running wasn’t programmed at all. (besides the self powered treadmill).
+Brayden dragged sled, either as a warm up or as a workout(Wednesday and Saturday) but no running him.
 Brayden has coaches to work on his running technique with him.
 The focus is always on what we know:- how to increase strength and in turn run faster.
 Running a kid day in and day out makes a kid tired, it doesn’t make them faster.
 Doing speed ladders is a demonstration of what they already have, not a builder of what they don’t have.

 What did you suggest for warm ups on race day?

 The suggestion was that Brayden cut his warm ups significantly down – he tried it and ran faster times!
 The suggestion was to cut his warm up by 1/3rd.
-Warm up activities Brayden does are banded good mornings, banded hamstring curls, glute bridges banded and then a few starts out of blocks, over strides and then go run the race.
+Warm up activities included banded good mornings, banded hamstring curls, glute bridges banded and then a few starts out of blocks, over strides and then go run the race.

 Why did you train on race day and before race day?